-Frequency/market practice: rarely; becoming increasingly popular but typically only available where there is a long period between execution and completion.
+Frequency/market practice: rarely; becoming increasingly popular, particularly in light of COVID-19 and where there is a long period between execution and completion.
 It is also more common where a foreign seller or buyer is involved.

-Frequency/market practice: Both are seen; often combined.
+Frequency/market practice: both are seen; often combined.